Managing a Cluster

 • The Instance Type and Volume Size fields provide node size information.

-Below the Nodes browser, a map displays the locations of the cluster's nodes.
+Next to the Nodes browser, a map displays the locations of the cluster's nodes.
 Hover over a mapped node to display the name and city in which the node resides.

 The cluster console Map tab